2026 New Zealand general election: Voter enrolment

-Election date
+Election date and schedule

 Unless an early election is called or the election date is set to circumvent holding a by-election, a general election is held every three years.
 The last election was held on Saturday, 14 October 2023.

-The Governor General must issue writs for an election within seven days of the expiration or dissolution of the current Parliament.
+The governor-general must issue writs for an election within seven days of the expiration or dissolution of the current Parliament.
 Under section 17 of the Constitution Act 1986, Parliament expires three years "from the day fixed for the return of the writs issued for the last preceding general election of members of the House of Representatives, and no longer."
 The writs for the 2023 election were returned on 9 November 2023.
-As a result, the 54th Parliament will expire, if not dissolved earlier, on Monday, 9 November 2026.
-Consequently, the last day for issuance of writs of election is 16 November 2026.
-The writs must be returned within 50 days of their issuance (save for any judicial recount or death of a candidate), which will be Tuesday, 5 January 2027.
-Because polling day must be a Saturday and two weeks is generally required for the counting of special votes, the last possible date for the next general election is Saturday, 19 December 2026.
+As a result, the 54th Parliament would expire, if not dissolved earlier, on Monday, 9 November 2026.
+Consequently, the last day for issuance of writs of election would be 16 November 2026.
+The writs must be returned within 60 days of their issuance (save for any judicial recount or death of a candidate), which would be Friday, 15 January 2027.
+Because polling day must be a Saturday, and two weeks is generally required for the counting of special votes, the last possible date that this election could be held is Saturday, 19 December 2026.

-Parliamentary-term referendum

-In early August 2025, the New Zealand Cabinet allocated NZ$25 million for a referendum on four-year parliamentary terms to coincide with the next general election.